Skip to Content

 The pools at Hot Springs Island have an incredible view

-G̱andll K’in Gwaay.yaay (Hot Spring Island) is a small island in Gwaii Haanas National Park in BC’s Haida Gwaii (formerly known as the Queen Charlotte Islands).
+G̱andll K’in Gwaay.yaay (Hot Spring Island) is a small island in Gwaii Haanas National Park Reserve in BC’s Haida Gwaii (formerly known as the Queen Charlotte Islands).
 The Haida name for the springs is Gandll K’in Gwaay,yaay, which means “hot water island”.

 Historically, there were numerous springs on the southwestern end of the island.
 But after an earthquake in 2012, the hot springs stopped flowing.
 Scientists still aren’t sure why.
 But slowly, the hot water has been returning to the area.
 In 2017 three new pools were built.
 There are changerooms and outhouses too.